Shopify/shopify-cla-action/README.md

 * All PRs commit authors are checked against https://cla.shopify.com/
 * If all GitHub usernames signed the CLA, the check will pass
-* Otherwise the check will fail and the build message will ask first-time authors to sign the commits
+* Otherwise the check will fail and the build message will ask first-time authors to sign the CLA

 Comments: